 The station’s Fresnel lens was removed in 1957, and a light mounted on a pole took over the function of guiding mariners.
 The lens remained in Coast Guard storage for a couple of years before it was given to Bella and Leo Capser, founders of the Madeline Island Museum.
 The lens has been on display at the museum since around 1960.

 Raspberry Island became part of the Apostle Islands National Lakeshore, when it was established in 1970.
 The Park Service terminated the architectural firm’s lease on Raspberry Island in 1975.
 The station’s buildings were painted in 1976, and in 1982 Park Historian Kathleen Lidfors reconstructed the keepers’ gardens using photographs that were enlarged and sent to the University of Wisconsin for plant identification.
 Regular boat transportation to the island has been offered by the lakeshore’s concessionaire since 1981, which has made the lightstation the focal point of the lakeshore’s island interpretation program.

 In 1994, the station’s flagpole had to be taken down as it was endangered by a retreating shoreline.
 With erosion threatening the lighthouses themselves on Raspberry Island and Outer Island, Congress appropriated nearly $2 million in 2001 to combat the problem.
-During 2002 – 2003, a sea wall was placed at the base of the bluff in front of the lighthouse and a drainage trench was put in place at the top to prevent erosion from runoff.
+During 2002 - 2003, a sea wall was placed at the base of the bluff in front of the lighthouse and a drainage trench was cut along the top to prevent erosion from runoff.
 The slope was also graded and covered with vegetation to keep the soil in place.